9 toys from the 1960s that would be deemed too dangerous for today's kids

 But that didn't stop kids from using it.
 In the late 1980s, a seven-year-old girl died after accidentally being hit with a dart.
 This prompted her father to successfully lobby to get them banned for good.
 Officials found that in the eight years leading up to the girl's death, a whopping 6,100 people went to the emergency room because of the lawn darts.
 81 percent of those people were 15 and younger.
 It's probably good this toy isn't around today.

 Wham-O is a repeat offender when it comes to dangerous toys.
 The Water Wiggle was a popular summer toy like the Slip 'n Slide, but it was a little more dangerous.
 The toy would whip around in every direction, sparing no one from its wrath.
-Just watch the YouTube video and watch the Water Wiggle wrap itself around a little girl like a boa constrictor.
-That can't be safe.

 Image: Top of Texas Gazette